Blunthorn-Modding/blockblock/README.md

 Operators can use the following commands:<br>
 `/bb lock [LOCK_TYPE] [TARGET] [TAG/OBJECT_ID]` will lock a tag or object in the given lock category.<br>
 `/bb unlock [LOCK_TYPE] [TARGET] [TAG/OBJECT_ID]` will unlock a tag or object in the given lock category.<br>
+`/bb reset [TARGET] [WIPE]` will either reset the target player(s) to the default values, or remove all restrictions depending on the `wipe` argument.
+The `wipe` argument is optional.
+If left out, will just reset to default values. <br>
 `/bb reload` reloads the config and the default values file.<br>
 <br>
 `[LOCK_TYPE]` can be one of these values: `[block_interaction | breaking | placement | crafting_recipe | entity_drop | entity_interaction | item_usage]` <br>